longsgit/apr/notes.md

 * Consumer reads a **batch** of messages from the latest offset and processes them **sequentially**
 * On processing every message an **acknowledgment** is sent to kafka.
 And kafka updates the offset for that consumer group
 * Kafka delivers each message to a consumer group **EXACTLY ONCE**
+* Kafka maintains the order very strictly (But partition plays a role in it)